shaunmolloy/bugbox/README.md

 ## Background

-BugBox: Git issue inbox from your terminal.
+Git issue inbox from your terminal.

-The aim for this project is to track and manage issues across multiple GitHub organizations and repositories.
+Quickly view and manage GitHub issues across multiple organizations and repositories.

+> [!NOTE]
+> This project is in early development.

 ---